-December 5, 2009-Present
+December 5, 2009-November 27, 2013

 The Reverend Doctor Ernest E. Graves is the sixth pastor.
 Dr. Graves is a lifetime member of Tabernacle Baptist Church; he was baptized at the age

 served for five years as Pastor of Harvest Grove Baptist Church; three years as Chaplain at Lebanon Correctional Institution and for the past twenty-two

 years as Chaplain at the Dayton Correctional Institution.
 Dr. Graves is married to Debra and father of two daughters, two son-in-laws and three

-September 10, 1078-September 27, 2009
+September 10, 1978-September 27, 2009

 The Reverend Doctor Donald W. Thompson a native of Columbus, Ohio, was the fifth pastor of Tabernacle.
 After faithfully serving Tabernacle as

 Assistant to the late Reverend J. Welby Broaddus from 1970 to 1978, he was installed as the pastor of Tabernacle on September 10th, 1978.
 Under

 the leadership of Dr. Thompson, the church continued to grow in the Lord, membership, and acquisition of new properties for future growth and

 expansion.
 Dr. Thompson had a strong commitment to the Christian Education Program which embraced both youth and adults and to the

 Scholarship Fund.
 In addition to the many classes offered, Dr. Thompson instituted a men’s Bible study called “Men Standing for Christ.”
 Bible study

 was very dear to his heart and he was known as a ‘praying man.’
 A prolonged illness caused Dr. Thompson to submit his Letter of Retirement

 effective September 27, 2009.
 Dr. Thompson’s death on August 28, 2009 preceded his retirement.